yahoojp-marketing/ydn-api-documents/docs/en/api_reference/appendix/errorcodes.md

 ### Sample Error Response

-There are 3 types of SOAP error response, SAPFault, Full error and Part error.
-See the following description about each response.
+Following 3 types of error are possibly responded: SOAPFault, Full error and Part error.

 #### SOAPFault

-SOAPFault response returns for WSDL violation, SOAP syntax violation, system error and authentication error.<br>
+SOAPFault is caused by WSDL violation, SOAP syntax violation, server system error or authentication error.<br>
-The returned SOAPFault is in the any of following forms depending on the service.
+The form is one of these responses below by each service.

 ```xml
 <SOAP-ENV:Envelope xmlns:SOAP-ENV="http://schemas.xmlsoap.org/soap/envelope/">